FOREX-Dollar hovers near peaks as Fed heads for taper

 Traders are focused on clues around what that means for rate rises, after a month of seismic bond market moves in anticipation of hikes as soon as next year.
 US/

-Analysts are divided as to what the Fed meeting and statement will mean for the dollar.
+Analysts are divided as to what the Fed meeting and statement will mean for the dollar, especially after the Reserve Bank of Australia on Tuesday and ECB on Wednesday both pushed back against market pricing of tighter policy.

 "The dollar bearish case today is that the tapering is widely expected and an inherently dovish Fed, concerned about upsetting the bond market, does not change its statement substantially," ING strategists wrote.

-The Aussie AUD=D3 had dropped 1.2% against the dollar on Tuesday and sat at $0.7448 on Wednesday, up 0.3% from the session open.
-The kiwi NZD=D3 was also dragged 1% lower, but found support on Wednesday from strong labour data and hovered at $0.7134, up 0.3%.
+The Aussie AUD=D3 dropped 1.2% against the dollar on Tuesday and sat at $0.744 on Wednesday, up 0.2% from the session open.
+The New Zealand dollar NZD=D3 was also dragged 1% lower, but found support on Wednesday from strong labour data and hovered at $0.714, up 0.4%.
 AUD/

-Money markets are pricing in a 15 basis point hike from the Bank of England on Thursday, although a weaker pound this week suggest some nervousness that the BoE could disappoint.
+Money markets have dialled back expectations for a 15 basis point hike from the Bank of England on Thursday but still expect one before 2022.

 World FX rateshttps://tmsnrt.rs/2RBWI5E